nuspell/nuspell.github.io/roadmap.md

 layout: page
 ---

-The latest roadmap can be found [here](https://github.com/nuspell/nuspell/projects/1).
+The full list of tasks can be found [here](https://github.com/nuspell/nuspell/issues).
 Bellow is only a summary.

 * [x] Version [2.0](https://github.com/nuspell/nuspell/releases/tag/v2.0.0)
     * [x] 2017Q4 Milestone 1 - basic infrastructure and dictionary parsing